koenighotze/Hotel-Reservation-Tool/Readme.md

 * Wildfly 9, as the main runtime container
 * Arquillian for integration testing
 * Thymeleaf for the portal UI
-* Unobtrusive JavaScript using JQuery, for enhancing the usability, for example paging
+* Unobtrusive JavaScript using JQuery, for enhancing the usability, for example paging and form validation

 ## The Guest Application